luksfarris/luksfarris.github.io/docs/_posts/2025-01-19-nothing-missing.md

 body="Nothing Missing, Nothing Broken, Nothing Out Of Place."
 %}

-I Google'd the source of this, but couldn't find it easily; it's likely tp be from some abrahamic religious text.
+I Googled the source of this, but couldn't find it easily; it's likely to be from some abrahamic religious text.
 I think it's a good principle for a family home, to be sure; but also it just sounded really good for software engineering.

 ### Nothing Missing

 A very common thing that happens to me in software projects is to find myself using the wrong technology to solve a problem.
-- Trying to use a no-sql database for a queuing system?
+- Trying to use a no-SQL database for a queuing system?
 - Trying to use a relational database to stream data?
 - Trying to use a distributed file system as a data storage that needs to be queried?

 As we get more senior we are more likely to have to *rescue* projects.
 We land on these projects where bad decisions were made a couple years ago, and now it became unsustainable.
 Or, as I like to say it, we have to replace the engine while the train is running.

 When is the right time to raise your hand and start doing the right thing?
-When are we allowed to trump an organizations toxic patterns and create a new, healthy one?
+When are we allowed to trump an organization's toxic patterns and create a new, healthy one?
 The time is now, as soon as you realize it.
 Before the project, during the project, or after the project.
 The compound benefits of using the right tools will far outweigh the cost of the change.